Updated January 22, 2021

 3. Beware of your “weaknesses”

 We all have an affinity for certain things.
-For some, it might be clothes or shoes, another video games.
+For some, it might be clothes or shoes, another video game.
 Or maybe your thing is kitchen gadgets.
 Only you know your weaknesses, so the next time you’re tempted to take a quick peek at what’s on your favourite store’s website, think twice.
 Out of sight, out of mind!

 Manage your subscriptions